cfe-lab/MiCall/README.md

   (phiX error count/tile/cycle)
   * avg_quality - average Phred score over all clusters and cycles
   * avg_coverage - average coverage across the best region for each sample
+* aligned.csv
+  * refname - seed reference the reads mapped to
+  * qcut - minimum Phred quality score to include a nucleotide
+  * rank - sequences are sorted by count, with the most common at rank 0
+  * count - how many times exact copies of this sequence and soft clip counts were found
+  * offset - offset of the read within the consensus, or number of dashes to add at the start
+  * seq - the mapped sequence of the read, aligned to the consensus
+* clipping.csv
+  * refname - seed reference the reads mapped to
+  * pos - one-based nucleotide position within the consensus sequence
+  * count - number of read pairs that soft clipped instead of mapping to this position
 * conseq.csv
   * consensus-percent-cutoff - to be included in a mixture, a variant must make up at least this fraction of the total valid counts